algorandfoundation/algorand-python-testing/docs/testing-guide/contract-testing.md

 ## `algopy.Contract``

-Classes prefixed with `algopy.Contract` (parent class of `algopy.ARC4Contract`) are **required** to be instantiated withing test context.
+Subclasses of `algopy.Contract` are **required** to be instantiated with an active test context.
 As part of instantiation, the test context will automatically create a matching `algopy.Application` object instance.
 This behaviour is identical to `algopy.ARC4Contract` class instances.

 Unlike `algopy.ARC4Contract`, `algopy.Contract` requires manual setup of the transaction context and explicit method calls.
 Here's an example demonstrating how to test a `Contract` class: